Updated : Jan 17, 2020.

 Expert Advice- This is a direct saving on every penny spent by you.
-So, while comparing the credit card give more priority to reward points & cash back as compared to welcome gift.
-That’s because you would get welcome gift only for the first year (rarely on renewal) whereas you would earn reward points till the last penny spent.
+So, while comparing the credit card always give more priority to reward points & cashback as compared to welcome gifts.
+That’s because you would get a welcome gift only for the first year (rarely on renewal) whereas you would earn reward points till the last penny spent.

 #9.
 Get Special Benefit With Co-Branded Credit Cards

 Co-branded credit cards are sponsored by third-party like airlines, online shopping websites, or travel booking websites.
 These credit cards offer great deals on their respective platforms that could save you a ton of money.